angiecodinghub/imitation/README.md

 This project aims to provide clean implementations of imitation and reward learning algorithms.
 Currently we have implementations of Behavioral Cloning, [DAgger](https://arxiv.org/pdf/1011.0686.pdf) (with synthetic examples), density-based reward modeling, [Maximum Causal Entropy Inverse Reinforcement Learning](https://www.cs.cmu.edu/~bziebart/publications/maximum-causal-entropy.pdf), [Adversarial Inverse Reinforcement Learning](https://arxiv.org/abs/1710.11248), [Generative Adversarial Imitation Learning](https://arxiv.org/abs/1606.03476) and [Deep RL from Human Preferences](https://arxiv.org/abs/1706.03741).

+This project is forked by Angela Wu to do some tweaks to rollout.py [https://github.com/angiecodinghub/imitation/blob/master/src/imitation/data/rollout.py] to accommodate for the dictionary observation space she has in her observations.
+Note that the changes are problem-specific (for PandaReach-v2.)

 ## Installation:

 ### Installing PyPI release